stacks-network/docs/src/pages/write-smart-contracts/hello-world-tutorial.md

 ### Check the Stacks 2.0 status

 The Stacks 2.0 blockchain is currently in development and could experience resets and downtimes.
 To make sure you're not running into any challenges related to the status of the network, please open up the [Status Checker](http://status.test-blockstack.com/) and confirm that all systems are operational.
-If some systems seem to have issues, it is best to wait until they are back up before you proceed with the next steps.
+If some systems seem to have issues, it's best to wait until they are back up before you proceed with the next steps.

-## Step 1: Open the playground
+## Step 1: open the playground

-To avoid setting things up on your machine, we will run all instructions inside a virtual container inside your browser window, using a project called Gitpod.
+To avoid setting things up on your machine, you can run all instructions inside a virtual container inside your browser window, using a project called Gitpod.

 **[Open this Gitpod in a new browser window](https://gitpod.io/#https://github.com/agraebe/clarity-onboarding-playground)**

-You will be asked to login with a Github account.
+You are asked to login with a Github account.
 Follow the steps described on the screen.
-Once completed, the code editor window will be shown:
+Once completed, the code editor window is shown:

 ![new gitpod](/images/pages/clarity/gitpod-new.png)

 The Gitpod playground comes pre-installed with the [Stacks CLI](/references/stacks-cli).

-## Step 2: Set up a starter project
+## Step 2: set up a starter project

 Using the terminal window on the bottom of the screen, run the following command to initialize a new project: